jgravois/presentations/geodev-hub/presentation.md

 <!--
 john:
+west coasters, time for a coffee refill east coasters, i hope you didn't get any crumbs in your keyboard

 surveys will go out soon
 we have thick skin
 let us know what else you'd like to see!